Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     </html>
     ```

-3. In addition to the *index.html* file, there will also be a typescript file with a name such as ==main.ts== or ==bootstrap.ts==.
+3. In addition to the *index.html* file, there will also be a typescript file with a name such as **main.ts** or **bootstrap.ts**.
 This file imports the AppModule and runs a setup method on the *platformBrowserDynamic()* method to get everything going, and the instruction to look for this file first will be contained in the configuration file for webpack.
-The ==app.module.ts== file creates our application module.
+The **app.module.ts** file creates our application module.
 A few of the most important things it does are:

-    a.  import various modules from Angular2 or from other dependencies,
+    a.  imports various modules from Angular2 or from other dependencies,

-    b.  declare components, directives, and pipes in a ==declarations== array,
+    b.  declares components, directives, and pipes in a **declarations** array,

-    c.  declare the fundamental component in the ==bootstrap== object.
+    c.  declares the fundamental component in the **bootstrap** object.

     A very simple *app.module.ts* file might look like: